 When Work Requests Go Unattended?

 Equipment operators, customers and contractors submit maintenance work requests and report breakdowns every single day.
 When several requests are received regularly, chances are that one or two may get lost in the queue.
 If this happens, unattended work requests eventually result in cascading equipment breakdowns.
 This can be easily prevented with asset management software that tracks every single request till completion and generates accurate reports with comprehensive information for informed decision-making.

 Every facility has unique maintenance needs like changing HVAC filters, checking the level of oils for specific equipment, scheduling periodic inspections for vital machinery and so on.
 Any delays or discrepancies in preventive maintenance can invite expensive operational issues and if these activities are missed out altogether it results in equipment failures that can blow up your maintenance budget.
 Maintenance management software is designed to keep facility managers on track and updated at every stage to eliminate the possibility of any planned task going unscheduled.

 Every work order that is created is sent to the designated maintenance technician for timely execution.
-When a work order is printed out and distributed manually, possibilities of misplacement are high.
-But with CMMS software, there is zero scope for delays because it sends an instant notification to the designated technician or contractor as an email or text message.
+When a work order is printed out and distributed manually, the possibility of misplacement is high.
+However, with CMMS software, there is zero scope for delays because it sends an instant notification to the designated technician or contractor as an email or text message.

-When a Technician Is Unable to Prepare an Accurate Report in a Timely Manner
+When a Technician Is Unable to Prepare an Accurate Report promptly?

 The management team relies on regular, easy-to-follow and accurate reports from the maintenance department to track performance and plan PM schedules to reduce sudden failures, improve equipment reliability and cut maintenance costs.
-Preparing accurate reports manually on a regular basis can be quite a challenge.
-A feature-rich CMMS software auto generates precise reports to prevent delays and inconsistencies.
+Preparing accurate reports manually regularly can be quite a challenge.
+A feature-rich CMMS software auto-generates precise reports to prevent delays and inconsistencies.